cloud-ark/kubeplus/Operator-Maturity-Model.md

 ![](./docs/maturity-model-4.png)

 If you are an Operator author, use this model as a guiding framework when developing your Operator to fit real-life multi-Operator environments.
 If you are a Platform Engineer/DevOps Engineer, use this model for evaluating Operators for your platform needs.

-## Platform as Code

-The Operator Maturity Model is developed as a part of CloudARK's Platform-as-Code practice.
-Kubernetes Operators enable extending Kubernetes for application specific workflows.
-They add Custom Resources and offer foundation for creating application stacks as Code declaratively.
-Our Platform-as-Code practice offers tools and techniques enabling DevOps teams to build custom PaaSes using Kubernetes Operators.

-Platform-as-Code practice primarily consists of:
-- Operator Maturity Model: Operator readiness guidelines for multi-tenant and multi-Operator environment
-- KubePlus: Generic tooling to simplify inventory and charge-back for application stacks created using Operators.